paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 ## Dependencies

-This project utilizes R and the following libraries:
+This project utilizes R and the 'tidyverse' library.

-- tidyverse
-- knitr

 ## Contribution
 Feel free to fork this repository and contribute or adapt the analysis to your needs.